Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0_and_Session-1.md

 ~~~
 *vision fades*

 Vast armies are facing dragons in open fields.
 There are far too many dragons for the party to possibly defeat.
 The battle hinges on buying enough time for the wizards preparing to banish all the dragons.
 The party rides out into open fields in an attempt to halt the advance of the dragons.
 Thunder rocks their bodies as they see the largest dragon they have ever seen, towering over even the ancient dragons.
 It is a 5 headed dragon of Black, Blue, Green, Red, White.
 Tiamat has entered the fray.
-It is accompanied by three smaller dragons; a red one a white one and a green one.
+It is accompanied by three smaller dragons; a red one, a white one, and a green one.

 ~~~
 Paelias: If we survive this, the first rounds on me!